 Income and family changes - SHA Housing

 If you are a Low Income Public Housing resident, you are required to periodically provide Seattle Housing Authority with information about your job, your income, and the people living in your unit.
-If these things change, you need to contact your property manager within 14 calendar days.
+If these things change, you need to contact your property manager or report the changes through the SHA Portal within 14 days.

 Failure to comply with Seattle Housing Authority's annual review request may result in the removal of your housing assistance.
 If this happens, you become responsible for the full market rent for your unit.
 Assistance may be reinstated if you submit the information required to complete the annual review.